Home Mains Mandarin Orange Chicken with Stir-Fried Udon Noodles

 • 2 cloves garlic, minced

-• 1 teaspoon ginger, freshly grated
+• 1 tablespoon ginger, freshly grated

-• 1/4 teaspoon red chili flakes
+• 1/4 teaspoon red pepper flakes

-• Stir-Fried Udon Noodles
+• For the Stir-Fried Udon Noodles

 • 16 ounces udon noodles